AWinterman/awinterman.github.com/_posts/2012-06-01-The-Self-Conscious-Scientist.md

 <span class="quote">'Data Scientist'</span> is an interesting title.
 It sounds post-modern, self-referential.
 Data from observation, observation from science--  the science of science's results.
 If one considers the nature of technology today, the position seems well motivated and natural.
 There are these behemoth organizations - mercurial, corporate  scientist like <span class="quote">Google</span>, <span class="quote">Facebook</span>, and <span class="quote">Amazon </span> - literally making more observations than anyone has ever made before.
 Information is an asset, but data in the wild is  impenetrable, sprawling, and without grammar, full of reason, but without rhyme or rhythm; sensical but not interpretable; structured, but only for the dry, infinitely patient machines we have designed to do such things for us.
 Hence the demand for a new kind of scientist-- we make sense of this sound and fury.

 At larger companies fielding intensive applications, data scientists are PHD statisticians with a technical understanding of the mechanisms of data storage and retrieval.
-The job is a mix of data management and interpretation, requiring curiosity, discipline, and technical knowledge.
-These Data Scientists leverage the considerable deductive power of statistics and machine learning to make predictions, recognize trends, and interpret complicated phenomena with rational, reproducible methodologies which rigorously quantize uncertainty.
+The job is a mix of data management and interpretation.
+Data Scientists leverage the considerable deductive power of statistics and machine learning to make predictions, recognize trends, and interpret complicated phenomena with rational, reproducible methodologies which rigorously quantize uncertainty.

-At [Periscopic](http://www.periscopic.com/), a small information visualization company in Portland, Oregon, the job is somewhat different.
+At [Periscopic](http://www.periscopic.com/), a small company in Portland, Oregon, the job is somewhat different.
 Rather than statistics, I use information visualization as my primary method of communication.

 <div class='img' style="float:none;">
 	<img  class='center' src='/images/the-self-conscious-scientist/minard_napoleon.png', style="opacity: 0.75;" width='800'>